Mohamed Amine Kalaï is a Tunisian qanun player born in Kairouan.

 Recognized as a young talent, he played in February 2014 at the Festival Young Virtuosi in Ennejma Ezzahra and in October 2014 at the International Festival of Peoples in Aradeo, Italy.
 In June 2015, he participated in Istanbul’s second Ottoman Music Summer School organized by the University of Istanbul, benefiting from six masterclasses with qanun virtuoso and renowned composer Göksel Baktagir.

 After publishing in 2012 a collection of 57 works of his composition in the traditional Tunisian style (bachrafs), Mohamed Amine is currently deepening his research on traditional forms of Tunisian music.
 He is also working on the development of a new method of playing facilitating the adaptation of Western works (including baroque music written for lute).
-His first album, Mukkadima, is an anthology of anonymous pieces from the Andalusian repertoire of Tunisian music, completed with works of his composition.
+His first album, Mukkadima, released in 2017, is an anthology of anonymous pieces from the Andalusian repertoire of Tunisian music, completed with works of his composition.

 Maia Darme is one of the most exciting and versatile harpists of her generation.
 Hailed as an ambassador for her instrument, she has earned an international reputation for her commanding on-stage presence and captivating performances.
-An active soloist and chamber musician, she has performed in over 20 countries on all continents.
+An active soloist and chamber musician, she has performed in over 25 countries on all continents.

-As a classical soloist, she collaborated with orchestras such as the Moroccan Philharmonic Orchestra, Ukrainian National Radio Orchestra, Dominican Republic National Orchestra, Tunisian Symphony Orchestra, La Note Retrouvée and Orchestre Henri IV.
-Passionate about expanding the repertoire available for her instrument, she has had the pleasure of premiering many pieces.
+Passionate about expanding the repertoire available for her instrument, she has had the pleasure of premiering over 40 pieces, including Venezuelian composer Carlos Andrés Mejía’s Concerto for Harp and Orchestra “Solstice Lunaire” and Tunisian composer Samir Ferjani’s Opera “Sheherazade” for soloist harp and kanun on stage.
 She is also a prolific arranger, whose scores are published by Profs Edition and SMP Press.